scriptogre/get-forks-with-commits-ahead/README.md

 ## Usage

-1. Update the `.env` file with your GITHUB_TOKEN (your GitHub personal access token), GITHUB_OWNER & GITHUB_REPO (username of target repository's owner and repository's name) and PROGRESS_FILENAME (the name of the file to keep track of prgoress).
+1. Update the `.env` file with your GITHUB_TOKEN (your GitHub personal access token), GITHUB_OWNER & GITHUB_REPO (username of target repository's owner and repository's name) and PROGRESS_FILENAME (the name of the file to keep track of progress).
 2. Run the script:
 ```bash
 python forks_commit_comparison.py